MarlinFirmware/Marlin/README.md

 - Relax requirement for a Z-Probe.
 - Clean up the formatting of the Parameter Options at the bottom of this page.
 - Deltas have not been checked out and verified for correct operation yet.
 It should be noted that this code was originally designed and written to address the horrible quality issues I have with my Geeetech Delta printer.
 That was my original intent but I got side tracked and ended up with the Cartesian versions running first.
 I will get the Delta version going as soon as I get some spare time.
 (I have to fix my Delta and put it back together again.
 So it may take some time.)
 The code was written to be compatible with Delta's and should not be very difficult to get running correctly.
 If somebody with a Delta wants to give it a try, PLEASE DO!
 And then report back any areas where things are not working correctly.
-- Speed up the mesh_buffer_line() function.
+~~- Speed up the mesh_buffer_line() function.
 A large inital move will stutter because this function calls itself recursively and starts at the end of the line.
 There are a couple of solutions, and really we are only doing this to make the motion a little less surprising.
 No harm comes from what it does right now.
 (Once moves get queued up, you never see the stutter.)
 On solution would be to break the inital movement into two (or three) smaller movements.
-Or we could recurse and get the first pieces of the line first.
+Or we could recurse and get the first pieces of the line first.~~
 - LCD Panel Menu items should be added to facilitate the generation, loading, storing, tilting and editing of a Mesh.
 Right now, these are all done using PronterFace.
 The control should be expanded to allow operation purely from the LCD Panel.
 - The UBL System was designed and coded with the expectation that some machines without LCD Panels will be using the system.
 Right now, the LCD’s Encoder Wheel is used in a number of places to do fine adjustments.
 That requirement can be relaxed and those adjustments should also be possible to be made through PronterFace or Repitier Host.
 That (small amount of) extra code is not yet in place.
 - Work with PronterFace and Repetier Host to allow Marlin to use non-proportional fonts.
 The problem is when printing out Mesh Maps the use of spaces and minus signs really messes with the appearance of the Mesh.
 So, Marlin has to compensate and print extra spaces and dashes in an attempt to even out and align the columns.
 Everything is tuned for PronterFace, so Mesh Generation (and editing) is best done with it.
 But feel free to use what ever you are comforatable using.